Week Number Calculator

 What week number is it today?

-The answer at the top of this page is calculated from your device’s current local date when the page loads, so it stays correct even though the site is statically hosted.
+The answer at the top of this page is rendered from the current UTC date first, then recalculated from your device’s current local date when the page loads.

 Why is the ISO week year sometimes different from the calendar year?